pttry/pttdatahaku/README.md

-To add a query to a database list, use function `ptt_db_add_query` with arguments that indicate the name of the database to which you wish to add the query, the url, thr query and the call.
+To add a query to a database list, use function `ptt_db_add_query` with arguments that indicate the name of the database to which you wish to add the query, the url, and the call.

 ``` r
 ptt_add_query("test_db", url = my_url, query = my_query, call = c("ptt_get_statfi(url, query)"))